 I have mentioned before that actress Josie Davis has killer eyes, the sort which not only grab your attention but have a piercing quality about them.
 I would bet that the producers of "Backstabbed" cast Josie Davis not only because she is a good actress but because she has the perfect eyes for a woman with a sort of split personality and a side to her which is deadly, which is the rather strange appeal of this movie.
 Yes watching how unhinged and dangerous Paulette becomes and how fake her glamorous life is, is what is entertaining about "Backstabbed".
 And whilst Josie Davis lays it on a little thick in places, be it as a psychotic killer or as the confident realtor, it is the twisted nature of her character which keeps you watching.

-Unfortunately what that means is that the side of the movie which is all about Shelby working for Paulette and discovering her psycho nature and secrets is not that entertaining.
-The trouble is that Shelby is too weak in comparison to Paulette; I suppose you could say too normal but it means that what she does is not that interesting.
-Not only that but you can guess from the minute she meets Paulette that probably at the end of the movie she will be fighting for her life having uncovered exactly what this glamorous realtor is really up to.
+Unfortunately what that means is that the side of "Backstabbed" which is all about Shelby working for Paulette and discovering her dark side and secrets is not that entertaining.
+The trouble is that Shelby is too weak in comparison to Paulette; I suppose you could say too normal but it means that what she does is not that interesting in comparison.
+Not only that but you can guess from the minute she meets Paulette that "Backstabbed" will probably end with her fighting for her life having uncovered exactly what this glamorous realtor is really up to.

 What this all boils down to is that on one hand "Backstabbed" has an entertaining performance from Josie Davis who is perfect for the movie.
 But then on the other you have the actual story and sadly it is all a bit ordinary and unsurprisingly convoluted in places.